muff1n1634/wpad_2009-12-11/README.md

 The only headers in `include/` you need to take are the WPAD headers in `revolution/` and `context_bte.h`; perhaps `context_rvl.h`, if you don't have some of those declarations.
 The rest (primarily `stdlib/`) is context; you should use your decomp's own versions of those headers.

+> [!NOTE]
+> If you do use your own definitions instead of `context_rvl.h`, make sure that the code still matches.
+If it does not match or compile, replace offending code with the equivalent code in `context_rvl.h` as necessary.
+If this regresses or breaks other code, you may need to refactor some headers.

 Integrating this library into your decomp's build system is going to be specific to your decomp, and so is not covered here.
+However, a guide to add this library to a project using the [dtk-template](https://github.com/encounter/dtk-template) build system may be added in the future, as it is becoming an increasingly popular base for decomps of Gamecube and Wii games.

 ## Contribution